haleigh27/HALVAL360_FTO2401_GroupA2_HaleighValentine_SDF11/README.md

 # Overview

--This project involves the building of a business landing page for Cache Bank.
+- This project involves the building of a business landing page for Cache Bank.
--This project forms part of the course submissions for CodeSpace Academy (namely SDF11).
+- This project forms part of the course submissions for CodeSpace Academy (namely SDF11).
--Please see the links to the presentation slides and loom video below.
+- Please see the links to the presentation slides and loom video below.

 # Installation